tombetthauser/amazon-behavioral-interview/README.md

 # The Amazon Behavioral Interview

-Just an example of what the process looks like and an excuse to explore some good sample behavioral questions and the STAR and SBI response techniques.
+Just an example of what a behavioral interview process looks like at a top company and an excuse to explore sample behavioral questions and the STAR / SBI response techniques.
 Shooting for a FAANG company during your first job search is an extremely challenging path but it happens every day to Computer Science and Bootcamp graduates alike.
 With that said many developers wait until their second job search to consider taking the challenge on.

-Many of the questions and materials Amazon freely distributes to anytone interested in seeking employment with them often sounds like it is geared towards developers with 2+ years experience but you absolutely can successfully respond to these behavioral questions with no experience in the industry, as is the case with most behavioral questions from software companies.
+Most of the information in this readme is taken directly from various free resources provided by Amazon.
+Many of these questions will seem like they are geared towards developers with 2+ years experience but you absolutely can successfully respond to these behavioral questions with no experience in the industry, as is the case with most behavioral questions from software companies.

 ---